 Join Dignity50 State Leadership Incubator

-- Only advocates interested in leading efforts to create a standalone advocacy organization or political action committee need apply (others please review the options in our advocacy center).
-See examples here:
+Only advocates interested in leading efforts to create a standalone advocacy organization or political action committee may apply.
+See these stories from local state advocacy leaders:

 - “Come Hell or High Water: Valerie Lovelace on Advocating for Death with Dignity in Maine“